Trewaters/SifuTrewaters/practice/signIn.md

 - 2/26/2017, Afternoon.
 Working on final exam for MongoDB University!
 Oh boy this is a challenge!
 - 2/28/2017, Finished the MongoDB class!
 Woo Hoo!
 That was a bit of a challenge.
 Time was against me for the workload.
 Now I will pivot to another project.
 Time to put effort into shopping app.
 Tinkering all the time. :honeybee: -soulfire
 - 3/1/2017, I got an offer I couldn't refuse while working on the "Am-Fresh" app my wife and I thought of.
 Boy do I like to over extend myself!
+- 3/2/2017, Tonight is an SFNode meetup.
+Should be fun.